Lucas-Froguel/QGhostBusters/README.md

 Each unit has a `position`, which holds the information of the cell they are in.
 The variable `rect` contains their actual position in the map.

+# Acknowledgement

+Thanks to Szadi art for the free sprites made available online for free use.
+More of his work can be found (here)[https://szadiart.itch.io/].